n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.demio.md

 # Demio

-The Demio node allows you to automate work in the Demio platform and integrate Demio with other applications. n8n has built-in support for a wide range of Demio features, including getting, and registering events and reports.
+The Demio node allows you to automate work in Demio, and integrate Demio with other applications. n8n has built-in support for a wide range of Demio features, including getting, and registering events and reports.

 On this page, you'll find a list of operations the Demio node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Demio credentials](https://docs.n8n.io/integrations/builtin/credentials/demio/) for guidance on setting up authentication.
+    Refer to [Demio credentials](https://docs.n8n.io/integrations/builtin/credentials/demio/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Demio integrations](https://n8n.io/integrations/demio/){:target="_blank" .external-link} list